Kinds of types in Scala, part 3: embedding some more info in a type

 In this article, I intended to talk a bit about types in Scala from the perspective of type and set theories, but also explain certain idiosyncrasies of Scala when it comes to implementing them.

-We can see that Scala has quite powerful type system which is only going to get better.
+We can see that Scala has quite a powerful type system which is only going to get better.
 Even on its own, it is enough to give Scala a competitive edge over many other languages.
-It allowed development of many features which would be otherwise hard to implement, fragile or impossible.
+It has allowed the development of many features which would be otherwise hard to implement, fragile or impossible.